 LUSID partitions and entitles data using scopes and codes

-Almost every data item in LUSID must be assigned to a scope (or namespace).
+Almost every data item in LUSID must be assigned to a scope (namespace).
 This enables you to:

 Replicate data in different scopes.
 For example, you could duplicate a portfolio and evaluate different trading strategies in the two scopes.